grishmagurbani/HotelManagement/README.md

 # HotelManagement

-Run it on NetBeans IDE
+Open project WebHotel in on NetBeans IDE 8.2
+Start Apache Tomcat or TomEE server
+Open the web application through the IDE (http://localhost:8080/WebHotel/)